 In June 2011, BAE Systems was awarded a £46m contract to provide technical support and maintenance for the Sampson multifunction radars (MFR) aboard the six Type 45 destroyers.

 PAAMS uses a DCN Sylver A50 vertical launcher with eight cells.
-The Type 45 will have six Sylver VLS.
-The command and control system will be supplied by UKAMS, although Thales Airsys will build some of the core elements.
+The Type 45 has six Sylver VLS.
+The command and control system was supplied by UKAMS, although Thales Airsys built some of the core elements.